frankhn/strickers-blog/README.md

 The purpose of this document is to provide an overview of the project, expected product features and the presentation of the final product.

-##Vision
+## Vision
-Make easy sharing of the right information and content with respect to readers by age thus providing a security shield for readers.
+Make easy sharing of  information, knowledge  and experience  by welcoming and aspiring young writers to write on any subject they want and reach out to  many readers across the globe.

 ## Features
 Reader and author can create an account.